AdobeDocs/commerce-merchant-services.en/help/landing/saas.md

 Additionally, solution integrators are also entitled to use [!DNL Commerce Services].
 If you are a solution integrator, the signer of the [!DNL Commerce] partner contract should generate the API keys.

 >[!NOTE]
+>The key identifiers *Production* and *Sandbox* do not refer to your environment.
+You use the same set of API keys to for each of your environments, for example local, development, Staging, or Production environments.
 >
 >The license owner is typically the Primary Contact on the Adobe Commerce account and is not always the same as the Project Owner of the Adobe Commerce on cloud infrastructure project.